cassiebuhler/cassiebuhler.github.io/_pages/research.md

 # Other

-### REU Research Project
+### REU Project
-C. K. Buhler, R. S. Terry, K. G. Link, F. R. Adler, "Mathematical modeling of adaptive therapy in prostate cancer," *Undergraduate Research Journal*, 2019. <a href="https://our.utah.edu/undergraduate-research-journal/undergraduate-research-journal-2019/" target="_blank" rel="noopener noreferrer">Available online.</a>
+Mathematical modeling of adaptive therapy in prostate cancer (2019)

+*Mentors: Rebecca S. Terry, Kathryn G. Link, Frederick R. Adler*
 - Using the Lotka-Volterra model, we studied how the timing and duration of hormone therapy impact the cancer cell burden when treating prostate cancer.
 - This project was the foundation of later work which delved deeper into cancer cell responses to treatment with various mathematical models.
+- <a href="https://our.utah.edu/undergraduate-research-journal/undergraduate-research-journal-2019/" target="_blank" rel="noopener noreferrer">Available online.</a>

 ### Class Projects